FairportRobotics/MatchScoutingApp/README.md

     - Briefily summarize how to drill into the data collection
 - Embiggen the buttons and text so it looks better on mobile.
 - Upon executing "Metrics" > "Upload all", only delete the locally cached data if we can validate that it was successfully uploaded.
+- Host db in Azure.
+- Host app in Azure
+- Create a Fairport Robotics Supabase accout to support the stupid-simple OAth provider(s)?
+The app CAN support Azure/Google/Github currently as I have those configured in my Supabase account/project.